 Department of Transport and Supply Chain Management: Celebrating 50 years of excellence, success and achievements (1968-2018)

-The University of Johannesburg (UJ) Department of Transport and Supply Chain Management in the Johannesburg Business School, College of Business and Economics is celebrating 50 years of great success and achievements this year.
+The University of Johannesburg (UJ) Department of Transport and Supply Chain Management in the School of Management, College of Business and Economics is celebrating 50 years of great success and achievements this year.
 The Department was established in 1968 as the Department of Transport Economics at the former Rand Afrikaans University (RAU).
 A name change followed in 1997 to the Department of Transport and Logistics Management.
 After the merger between the Rand Afrikaans University (RAU) and the Technikon Witwatersrand (TWR) to become the University of Johannesburg (UJ), the name Department of Transport and Supply Chain Management evolved with the purpose to position the Department strategically in higher education and in the transport and supply chain industry.

 The Department offers a rich portfolio of diplomas, undergraduate and postgraduate degrees continuing education programmes (CEPs) and a number of industry specific courses.
 These qualifications and programmes were developed in close collaboration with South African, continental and global higher education institutions, industry partners and local government.
 MoU’s were signed with a number of local and international universities to strengthen and expand on transportation studies and training programmes and collaborative research.

 The Department of Transport and Supply Chain Management’s Continuous Education Programmes (CEPs) attracts thousands of enrolments annually and have been offered since 1980.
 To meet the changing learning and training needs of prospective students in a new era of complexity and on-going technologically advancement, the Department has been actively involved in developing three online programmes; two Advanced Diplomas and one online Logistics Diploma.